Skip to content

 Status

 Current shipping version: see project.yml MARKETING_VERSION.
-Loom 1.x covers the four-pane cockpit, multi-vendor agent integration (Claude Code, Anthropic API, Ollama, OpenAI compatible), the live agent tasks mirror, the SwiftData kanban with handoff, the rolling Usage dashboard, stable local codesigning, and SHA-256 verified over-the-air updates.
+Loom 1.x shipped the four-pane cockpit, multi-vendor agent integration (Claude Code, Anthropic API, Ollama, OpenAI compatible), the live agent tasks mirror, the SwiftData kanban with handoff, the rolling Usage dashboard, stable local codesigning, and SHA-256 verified over-the-air updates.

 2. Install